DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

     [1] 2008.029

-As we have seen in the previous exercise, arguments that vary for each run are written before the function, and arguments that are the same for each run are written after the function (e.g. `na.rm = T`).
+As we have seen in the previous exercise, arguments that vary for each run are written before the function, and arguments that remain constant across all runs are written after the function (e.g. `na.rm = T`).

 ![](images/map+fix.png)

-If we wanted to pass additional arguments to the function we are using within `map()`, one option would be through an anonymous function (see option 1 of the previous exercise).
-However, since `map()` includes `...` among its arguments, we can also include the additional arguments after the function inside `map()` in a much simpler way (see option 2 of the previous exercise).
-There is a slight difference between including additional arguments inside an anonymous function and including it directly inside the `map()`.
-Including it in an anonymous function means that it will be evaluated every time the function is executed, not just once when `map()` is called (see the following example).
+If we wanted to pass additional arguments to the function used within `map()`, one option is to use an anonymous function (see option 1 of the previous exercise).
+However, since `map()` includes `...` among its arguments, we can also pass additional arguments directly after the function inside `map()` in a much simpler way (see option 2 of the previous exercise).
+There is a subtle difference between these two approaches.
+When using an anonymous function, the additional arguments are evaluated every time the function is executed, not just once when `map()` is called (see the following example).

 ``` r
 multiply <- function(x, y) {